 All students must register for Seminars in accordance with their length of study, semester of enrollment, supervisor, etc. as designated in the chart below.
-The Seminars are designed to assist students their individual research, leading to the production of the Master's Thesis, Independent Final Report or Internship-based Case Study.
-Seminars' subject titles are Management Seminar I, II and III and completion of all three seminar subjects is required for program completion.
+The Seminars are designed to assist students with their individual research, leading to the production of the Master's Thesis, Independent Final Report, Internship-based Case Study, or Business Plan.
+Seminars' subject titles are MBA Research Seminar I, II and III and completion of all three seminar subjects is required for program completion.